 Should have killed that dude the first time

 Later the same night, the PCs were alerted by some ruckus, something was approaching.
 In fact, it was Corpos and Goro-Tso, running away from a pack of ghouls (3).
 Scavo, the ghoul they’d freed (and tortured) earlier, told them that he wasn’t such a big fan of goblin flesh after all…

 The 5 ghouls caught up with the 2 they were pursuing, but the cleric of Tymora intervened and his Turn Undead sent 3 of them sprinting wildly the way they came.
-The PCs had no intention to let them go however, they used their always efficient ranged attacks to mow down the flesh-eating monsters.
+The PCs had no intention to let them go however and they used their (always efficient) ranged attacks to mow down the flesh-eating monsters.

-Scavo attempted a pathetic plea for mercy (yet again) and Philleas the bard responded with the quote of the day: « indeed, I know, I totally agree, it’s just a big misunderstanding », then he lopped the ghoul’s head off…
+Scavo attempted a pathetic plea for mercy (yet again) and Philleas the bard responded with the quote of the day: « indeed, I know, i know, I totally agree, it’s just a big misunderstanding », then he lopped the ghoul’s head off…

 A Giggle in the Dark